Get answers to common questions about

 - If you are the Plaintiff, please bring an original or certified copy of

 your marriage certificate and your retainer.
 If you are employed, please

 - If you are the Defendant, please bring the papers you were served and your

 retainer.
 Again, if you are employed, please bring a recent paystub.

-Can I bring a friend or relative with me to the free initial consultation?
+Q: Can I bring a friend or relative with me to the free initial office consultation?

 A: Certainly.
-You can bring one friend or relative who is over the age of
+You can bring one friend or relative who is over the age of18.

 If you have a friend or relative with you, the privilege of confidentiality

 Q: How should I dress when I go to Court?

 A: Making a good impression is important.
 Business casual is suggested.
 Denim